-Senate Discretionary Conditional Admission for candidates who have successfully completed the SC(a) and who have applied for admission to an extended diploma, diploma, extended degree or BA degree programmes in CBE provided that:

-- The applicant meets the minimum APS and the minimum subject requirements per qualification; - The applicant complete the NBT, obtaining at least the following results: - Academic Literacy 65% - Quantitative Literacy 52% or - Maths 50%; and - The relevant Director of School recommend the admission. - Selection is based on academic merit and the availability of places and hence specific selection criteria may be applied within the required Enrolment Management Plan as the University has a specific number of places available as approved by the Department of Higher Education and Training for new undergraduate first year students. - Minimum APS and minimum subject requirements for SC(a) per qualification type:
+- Senate Discretionary Conditional Admission for candidates who have successfully completed the SC(a) and who have applied for admission to an extended diploma, diploma, extended degree, BA degree programmes and BCom Accountancy (online) in CBE provided that: - The applicant meets the minimum APS and the minimum subject requirements per qualification; - The applicant complete the NBT, obtaining at least the following results: - Academic Literacy 65% - Quantitative Literacy 52% or - Maths 50%; and - The relevant Director of School recommend the admission. - Selection is based on academic merit and the availability of places and hence specific selection criteria may be applied within the required Enrolment Management Plan as the University has a specific number of places available as approved by the Department of Higher Education and Training for new undergraduate first year students.

-Minimum APS and subject requirements for
+• Minimum APS and minimum subject requirements for SC(a) per qualification type:

+Minimum APS and subject requirements

-qualifications offered in the CBE
+for qualifications offered in the CBE

 Extended diplomas

-APS with Maths /Technical Maths 20
+APS with Maths /Technical 20

+Maths

 APS with Maths Lit 22

 English 4

 Maths / Technical Maths 3

 Maths Lit 5

 Diplomas

-APS with Maths / Technical Maths 23
+APS with Maths / Technical 23

+Maths

 APS with Maths Lit 25

 English 4

 Maths / Technical Maths 3

 Maths Lit 6

 Extended degrees

-APS with Maths / Technical Maths 25
+APS with Maths / Technical 25

+Maths

 APS with Maths Lit 28

 English 4

 Maths / Technical Maths 3

 Maths Lit 6

 BA Degrees

-APS with Maths / Technical Maths 28
+APS with Maths / Technical 28

+Maths

 APS with Maths Lit 30

 English 4

 Maths / Technical Maths 4

 Maths Lit 6

 BCom Online Programmes

-APS with Maths / Technical Maths 28
+APS with Maths / Technical 28

+Maths

 APS with Maths Lit 28

 English 4

 Maths / Technical Maths 4

 Maths Lit 5